Washington prison goes on restricted movement as COVID-19 cases at Coyote Ridge increase

 As of Thursday, 30 corrections officers and 71 inmates had tested positive for COVID-19, according to a statement by the agency.

-Another 33 individuals have been isolated and kept away from healthy people because they have symptoms consistent with the virus, according to the DOC statement.
+An additional 33 individuals have been isolated and kept away from healthy people because they have symptoms consistent with the virus, according to the DOC statement.

 Located in Connell, Franklin County, Coyote Ridge has minimum- and medium-security units.
 The minimum-security unit is not on restricted movement.